IbrahimShamma99/Chat-app/README.md

-# NodeDoc
+# Chat-app
-NodeJS Documentation as js files
+Chatting using web sockets

 ## 1- install Node on your device